puppetlabs/puppetlabs-apache/REFERENCE.md

 Data type: `Any`

-Sets where Puppet places configuration files for your Apache modules].
+Sets where Puppet places configuration files for your Apache modules.

 Default value: $::apache::params::mod_dir